 - New York

-The United States of America is home to hundreds of unparalleled treasures, both natural and man-made.
+The USA is home to hundreds of unparalleled treasures, both natural and man-made.

 There's one of the deepest, most pristine lakes in the world; the world’s largest volcano and iconic skylines and monuments recognized the world over.
-We’ve rounded up a handful of places unlike any others on the planet that you can see here in the USA.
+Read more about the handful of places unlike any others on the planet that you can see here in the USA.

 1. The Grand Prismatic Spring

 The Grand Prismatic Spring in Wyoming’s Yellowstone National Park is not only the largest hot spring in the USA, but also one of the country’s most colorful natural wonders.
 The coloring is as vivid as pictured, with the unexpected reds, yellows and oranges caused by bacteria that thrive on the mineral-rich waters.
 For a bird’s-eye view of the pool, take a helicopter ride or put on your hiking shoes and climb the Fairy Falls Trail to the Grand Prismatic Overlook Trail.

 The bright hues of Grand Prismatic Spring